 Ms. Rosario’s friend, Moriyela Sanchez, the attorney argued, “was saying if no one gave him (Neely) water or food he is going to start putting hands on people… And, obviously, describes his frightening mannerisms, that he was shaking as he spoke, and so forth.
 And that while he didn’t get very close to her, she admitted that he got close to people as he was making these threats.”

 “I would say that these statements made by Mr. Neely are at least an attempted robbery,” the attorney said.
-He cited several more witnesses.
-He didn’t bring up Alethea Gittings, an older woman, who was on her way to the dentist, and who thanked Mr. Penny after the police had arrived.
+He cited several more witnesses, though he didn’t bring up Alethea Gittings, an older woman, who was on her way to the dentist, and who thanked Mr. Penny after the police had arrived.
 She testified that Neely shouted “I don’t give a damn.
 I will kill a motherf—er.
 I’m ready to die.”

 The attorney concluded that “from a subjective and objective standpoint… there was a reasonable belief on the part of my client that Mr. Neely was attempting to carry out a robbery.”